heiko-braun/swarm-boot-memory/README.md

-## Vanilla Swarm App
+## Swarm App

-As a baseline we build a static app with a few webjars and `spring.resources.enabled=true`.
+As a baseline we build a static app .
 This is perfectly fine for serving nice-looking static content maybe with a REST endpoint or two.
-The source code for the app we used to test is [in github](https://github.com/dsyer/spring-boot-memory-blog/blob/master/demo).
-You can build it with the `mvn` wrapper script if you have a JDK 1.8 available and on your path (`mvn package`).
+The source code for the app we used to test is [in github](https://github.com/heiko-braun/swarm-boot-memory/tree/master/src/main/java/com/example).
+You can build it with `mvn` if you have a JDK 1.8 available and on your path (`mvn package`).
 It can be launched like this:

 ```
 $ java -Xmx32m -Xss256k -jar target/swarm-demo-0.0.1-SNAPSHOT-swarm.jar